Based on my years of experience and after extensive research and interviews with leading experts these pillows are:

 If you have a specific sleeping position, it will be best for you to research for the best pillow type for your neck.

-How likely is it for a neck pillow to cause neck pain?
+How likely is it that my pillow is a major cause of neck pain?

 It is unequivocal.
 If you have a bad neck pillow, the effects on your neck will be pronounced and you will have severe problems.
 It might take a while, but you can rest assured that they will show up.
 For improved quality of sleep, simply changing or upgrading your pillow may make the world’s difference.

 Can sleeping without a neck pillow hurt your neck?